oxydeologist/socials/README.md

 Have something to say?
 Then let's talk! okushii on discord

 ### Short introduction
 Hi I'm Zul.
 I do variety of things but I mostly play apex.
-I also do a bit of coding with Python3 and HTML (though I'm still learning I'm getting there. slowly.).
-Bandung, Indonesia.
+I also code. abit Bandung, Indonesia.

 ## Socials